GrubRescue9827/MrauuScript/docs/install.md

 # Manual Installation

 ## Install dependencies
 Dependencies are listed in the `depends.txt` file.
 Package names and package managers will vary depending on distro, so you'll have to manually install them.
-Most dependancies should be pre-installed.
+Most dependencies should be pre-installed.

 ## MrauuScript Installation